-We next use our estimates of θ to derive estimates of $R_i(z{mi}, 0) = v(z{mi}) - c_i(1)$ at offices with associates: this is what partners at office i would earn, absent hierarchical production.
+Using equation (1) and using the invertibility of $n(z_w)$ to express partner earnings as $R_i(z{mi}, n)$, we next use our estimates of θ to derive estimates of $R_i(z{mi}, 0) = v(z{mi}) - c_i(1)$ at offices with associates: this is an upper bound of what partners at office i would earn, absent hierarchical production.
 This differs from $v(z{mi})$ because it accounts for the costs of operating a zero-associate office.
 We estimate $v(z{mi})$ the same way we do in the previous subsection.
-We estimate $c_i(1) = x_i + oh_i/p_i$, using our data on nonlawyer pay per partner for x_i and the coefficients in the overhead equation to estimate oh_i .
+We estimate $c_i(1) = x_i + oh_i/p_i$, using our data on nonlawyer pay per partner for x_i and the coefficients in the overhead equation (reported in the Appendix) to estimate oh_i .
 We compute quantiles of the distribution of $R_i(z{mi}, 0)$ across the leveraged partners in our sample and compare them to quantiles associated with our observations of partner pay.

 Figure 2 reports twenty quantiles of partner pay and $R_i(z{mi}, 0)$, using only partners in offices with at least one associate; the difference between the two curves reflects the effect of leverage on the earnings of individuals who are, in fact, leveraged.
 Median earnings among lawyers in this group are \$167,000.
-Our estimates imply that, absent hierarchical production, the median instead would be \$148,000, about 13% lower.
-Partner pay is 15-20% higher than $R_i(z{mi}, 0)$ between the median and the 80th percentile, but is 35% and 50% higher at the 90th and 95th percentile, respectively.
+Our estimates imply that, absent hierarchical production, the median instead would be at most \$148,000, at least 13% lower than the actual median.
+Partner pay is at least 15-20% higher than $R_i(z{mi}, 0)$ between the median and the 80th percentile, but is at least 35% and 50% higher at the 90th and 95th percentile, respectively.
 Considering only leveraged partners, lawyers' ability to leverage their knowledge through working with associates increases earnings inequality, producing a substantially more skewed earnings distribution.
-The difference between the 95th percentile and 50th percentile earnings increases from \$208,000 to \$364,000, and the ratio between these two percentiles increases from 2.4 to 3.2.
+The difference between the 95th percentile and 50th percentile of these two distributions increases from \$208,000 to \$364,000, and the ratio between these two percentiles is 2.4 in the counterfactual distribution, but 3.2 in the actual distribution.

 Figure 3 extends the analysis to all lawyers, not just leveraged partners, as we include unleveraged partners and associates in the construction of our earnings distributions.
 This Figure depicts the distribution of lawyer pay and "estimated pay absent hierarchies."
 "Estimated pay absent hierarchies" equals $R_i(z{mi}, 0)$ for leveraged partners, as before.
 It equals actual pay for unleveraged partners - we observe what these individuals did earn when unleveraged.
 For associates, we also assume that "estimated pay absent hierarchies" equals their actual pay.
-This is a biased estimate for the reason described above: these individuals earn more as associates than they would absent hierarchies.
-Thus, since associates tend to be below the median earnings, quantiles of "estimated pay absent hierarchies" below the median will tend to be upward-biased.
+This estimate is too high for the reason described above: these individuals earn more as associates than they would absent hierarchies.
+Thus, since associates tend to be below the median earnings, quantiles of "estimated pay absent hierarchies" below the median will tend to be too high.
 This will have little effect on our analysis, however, because we are most interested in upper tail of this distribution and how it compares to that of the overall pay distribution.